SDFIdk/skraafoto_stac_public/README.md

 ---

+### Update 2023.06.13
+Python image locked to version 3.8.5 as higher versionen introduces a bug with pip where egg files isn't created linking to stac_fastapi dev install

 ## Configuration

-### Update 2023.06.13
-Python image locked to version 3.18.5 as higher versionen introduces a bug with pip where egg files isn't created linking to stac_fastapi dev install

 The application is configured using environment variables.
 These may be put in a file `/.env` like